‘It is the personal approach that makes the difference.’

 I try to make my classes as engaging as possible through the use of relevant and current materials and of technology.
 My openness to new ideas, my understanding of the problems encountered by the learner, my innate sense of humour and my down to earth attitude contribute to my success as a teacher.

-Cambridge English – Secondary school students
+Secondary school students

-For secondary school students preparing to sit First (B2), Advanced (C1) or Proficiency (C2) exams.
+For secondary school students preparing to sit First (B2), Advanced (C1) or Proficiency (C2) exams

 These courses are specifically exam preparation courses and aim to familiarise the students with the different parts of the exam they are taking.
 The courses usually take place at school (or via zoom) and are for groups of 6-20 students.
 Typically lessons last 60-90 minutes and take place once a fortnight throughout the school year.
 Most courses comprise 15-20 lessons.

-Cambridge English – All teachers
+All teachers

-For teachers preparing to sit First (B2), Advanced (C1) or Proficiency (C2) exams.
+For teachers preparing to sit First (B2), Advanced (C1) or Proficiency (C2) exams

 These courses are specifically exam preparation courses and aim to familiarise the teachers with the different parts of the exam they are taking.
 Many of these teachers will go on to teach their subjects in TTO schools or are studying to become English teachers.
 These courses usually take place at the school or college (or via zoom) and are for groups of 4-12 teachers.
 Typically lessons last 90 minutes and take place weekly/fortnightly throughout the school year.
 Most courses comprise 15-20 lessons.

-Cambridge English – English teachers
+English teachers

-For English teachers preparing students to sit Cambridge exams (typically B1-C2).
+For English teachers preparing students to sit Cambridge exams (typically B1-C2)

 General English

-For those wishing to improve their English in general.
+For those wishing to improve their English in general

 Would you like to improve your general English in any or all of the 4 basic language skills (reading, writing, listening & speaking)?.
 Do you want to participate in an English book club or do you just want to feel more confident speaking English on holiday?
 Perhaps a general English course is what you are looking for.
 BBLC can offer general English classes for individuals or small groups.
 The frequency of the classes can be as flexible as your own agenda and that of the teacher of course.
 Lessons are generally 1.5 -2 hours spread over a number of days/weeks.